getdave/grunt-deployments/README.md

 **IMPORTANT NOTE:** The task is opinionated in that it assumes you are working on a local machine and pushing/pulling databases from/to that location.
 Thus it is imperative that you define a `local` target as part of your configuration.

+### Arguments overview

 Each target expects a series of arguments to be provided to enable the task to function correctly.
-These are detailed below
+These are detailed below:

-### Arguments overview

 #### title
 Type: `String`